hoypao/ARTEMIS-BSU-ARASOF/README.md

   support / student mentorship tracking, QEO KPI reporting, and system settings

 **Trainer / Coach**
-- View assigned RPAG members and their application/endorsement status
+- Review applications submitted by assigned RPAG members and provide the required endorsement, score, and Pass/Fail recommendation
-- Self-report training hours rendered (auto-computes honorarium from their rate)
-- Digitally endorse a member's application where required
-- Rate Audition/Recruitment applicants with a score and Pass/Fail decision that feeds the RPAG's admission deliberation (WI-OCA-03)

 **PATHFit Faculty**
-- Review PATHFit exemption requests naming them specifically, with an auto-generated eligibility justification per applicant
+- Review PATHFit exemption applications assigned to them and provide their recommendation based on the applicant's eligibility

 **College Dean**
-- Review First Violation faculty non-compliance complaints filed within their own college and issue the written-warning step (Repeated Violations auto-escalate to a Grievance Board outside the Dean's authority)
+- Review applications and requests forwarded to their college and provide the dean's recommendation or decision

 **TAO Central**
-- Review admission appeals that have cleared OCA screening — the back half of the Art.
-IV Sec.
-11-C chain (Evaluation Stage and For Approval (President via TAO)) — from a dedicated dashboard at `/tao/dashboard` that carries only those appeals and no other office's data.
-Screening before that window stays with OCA, and a decided appeal can't be reopened
+- Review admission appeal applications forwarded by OCA and provide the final TAO recommendation or decision

 ## Tech Stack